kojodoc/kojodoc.github.io/art/shape-block.md

 ```
 ![block-rotate-around-circle](block-rotate-around-circle.png)

+---

 ### Block rotates around spiral
-In this approach, the block moves the shape around the boundary of a spiral.
+In this approach, the block moves the shape around the boundary of a spiral:

+---

 ```scala
 clear()
 setSpeed(fast)